wdk-docs/nest-docs/content/recipes/terminus.md

 $ nest g controller health
 ```

+!!! info

-!!! info **Info** It is highly recommended to enable shutdown hooks in your application.
+    It is highly recommended to enable shutdown hooks in your application.

 > Terminus integration makes use of this lifecycle event if enabled.
 > Read more about shutdown hooks [here](fundamentals/lifecycle-events#application-shutdown).